HuaHoangThanhBao/TruyenAPI/README.md

 It is using Repository pattern to design architecture and communicating with database by ORM model.

+## Set-up

+1. Open your project -> Change your server name in appsetting.json -> Open Window console
+2. Typing 'Add-migration create-database' command to create Migrations folder.
+3. Typing 'Update-database' to create database in SQL Server.

 ## API (HTTP request)

 Note: